Noaaan/MythicWiki/docs/mythicmetals/home.md

 <br> -->

 # Isometric Renders
-To get started, check out [/isorender](slash_isorender.md) - that page contains documentation for the primary command you use to launch Isometric Renders
+To get started, check out REDACTED - that page contains documentation for the primary command you use to launch Isometric Renders

 !!! abstract ""
     #### Performance Warning